Vonipdf/Crypto-Price-vs-Social-Noise/README.md

 # Crypto-Price-vs-Social-Noise
-Analyzing the relationship between Bitcoin market prices and social media sentiment on Twitter/Reddit.
+Analyzing the relationship between Bitcoin market prices and social media sentiment on Twitter.
 The cryptocurrency market is notoriously volatile and heavily influenced by retail investor sentiment.
 This project addresses the following questions:

 Is there a statistically significant correlation between the volume of social media posts and BTC price changes?